Wrecklaimer/responsive-menu/README.md

 ## Options

 ### responsive
 Enables responsive functions, such as adding/removing classes based on viewport width\.
 Disable this for simple drop-down menus.
 *Defaults to true*

 ### width
 Responsive width breakpoint that switches between desktop and mobile menu.
 *Defaults to 480*

 ### button
 The id of the menu button.
 *Defaults to {menu-id}+'-button'.*

 ### animation
 Menu animations.
 #### effect
 Animation effect\.
 Accepts "slide" or "fade"; anything else will use no animation.
 *Defaults to 'slide'*
 #### show
 Show animation speed (ms).
 *Defaults to 100*
 #### hide
 Hide animation speed (ms).
 *Defaults to 100*

-### selected
+### classes
-Class applied to selected menu items\.
+CSS classes added to the markup.
 Useful for CSS styling.
+#### selected
+Class applied to selected menu items.
 *Defaults to 'selected'*

-### arrow
+#### arrow
-Class used for dropdown arrow\.
-Useful for CSS styling.
+Class used for dropdown arrow.
 *Defaults to 'downarrow'*

 **Example:**